dfface/kindle-clippings/README.md

 1. I really like it
 [page 37, position 347-348, 2025-08-21 06:02:11]

-1. I really like it
+2. I know it
 [page 40, position 375-376, 2025-08-21 06:05:25]
 ```

+Note that consecutive similar clippings will be merged.

-Or you want to establish a website using the parsed JSON data, do it yourself!
+If you want to establish a website using the parsed JSON data, do it yourself!

 ## Usage